An axiomatic approach to default risk and model uncertainty in rating systems: A Case Study on Capital Requirements for Financial Institutions

 For the calculation of capital requirements corresponding to RWAs, the PD including the MoC (hence including model uncertainty) is used.\ In general, a common problem occurring in the course of a model estimation is the lack of sufficient data.\ As a consequence, the model is sometimes estimated on pooled data, using combined information of many financial institutions in order to attain a higher validity.

-There are of course several ways to specify a margin of conservatism.\ On the one hand, it is conceivable to calculate a MoC that is constant for all rating classes, since uncertainties cannot always be precisely quantified and the total data provides a more stable result for the entire rating system.\ However, on the other hand, the highly different amount of data per rating class strongly suggests that the uncertainty of the model should depend on the rating class as well.\ In the following examples, we compare these different approaches in terms of their influence on capital requirements.
+There are of course several ways to specify a margin of conservatism.\ On the one hand, it is conceivable to calculate a MoC that is constant for all rating classes, since uncertainties cannot always be precisely quantified and the total data provides a more stable result for the entire rating system.\ However, on the other hand, the highly different amount of data per rating class strongly suggests that the uncertainty of the model should depend on the rating class as well.\ In the following examples, we compare the influence of these different approaches on capital requirements.

 To display the 22 rating classes, we fix a discrete probability measure $\P$ and the reference default risk measure $\PD_\P (X):=\P(X>0)$.
 To express the variable model uncertainty, which, loosely speaking, will be referred to as the `true' model uncertainty, we use a distorted PD (which is a default risk measure according to \ref{Distorted PD}), where the distortion function $T\colon [0,1]\to [0,1]$ is assumed to be nondecreasing with $T(0)=0$ and $T(1)=1$, and the margin of conservatism is given by